siouan/frontend-gradle-plugin/README.md

     // [OPTIONAL] Use this property only if frontend's compiled resources are generated out of the
     // '${project.buildDir}' directory.
 Default value is <null>.
 This property is used by the 'cleanFrontend' task.
-    // The task is run when the Gradle built-in 'clean' task is run. cleanScript = 'run clean'
+    // The task is also executed when the Gradle built-in 'clean' task is executed, if this property is set. cleanScript = 'run clean'

     // [OPTIONAL] Script called to build frontend's artifacts.
 Default value is <null>.
 This property is used by
     // the 'assembleFrontend' task.
-The task is run when the Gradle built-in 'assemble' task is run. assembleScript = 'run assemble'
+    // The task is also executed when the Gradle built-in 'assemble' task is executed, if this property is set. assembleScript = 'run assemble'

     // [OPTIONAL] Script called to check the frontend.
 Default value is <null>.
 This property is used by the
     // 'checkFrontend' task.
+The task is run when the Gradle built-in 'check' task is run.
-The task is run when the Gradle built-in 'check' task is run. checkScript = 'run check'
+    // The task is also executed when the Gradle built-in 'check' task is executed, if this property is set. checkScript = 'run check'
 }
 ```